 Best Budget Gaming CPU and Graphics Card Combo Intel vs AMD 2017

-For my own PC, I'm finally making the move from 1080p to 1440p.
+For my own PC in 2017, I finally made the move from 1080p to 1440p.
 Yes, I could have gone straight to 4k, but I really like the look and frame rates available at the 1440p resolution.

 Looking at the current performance benchmarks of NVIDIA's Pascal lineup, this should be easier than ever.
-What's more, is that the previous generation 900 series GPUs, as well as the AMD 300 series GPUs, are cheaper than ever.
-This means better performance for all with less of a money investment.
+What's more, is that the previous generation 900 series GPUs, as well as the AMD 400 series GPUs, still have great performance.